Sonichaos360/PHPSimpleSpreadsheet/Readme.md

 $total_elements = 500;

 /**
- * Get the pointer paremeter,
+ * Get the pointer parameter,
  * just a counter to know the current page
  * If it is NULL then we know this is the first page */